10 Signs You’re In A Love-Hate Relationship

 Here are 10 signs that you are in a love-hate relationship:

-1. You're in a break-up and make-up relationship cycle.
+1. Break-up and make-up relationship cycle.

 However, hours later you are back to hugging and loving each other, promising that you are committed.